RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 - `#RRGGBBAA`: full notation with alpha.

 #### Binary
 Binary data strings store arbitrary data in hexadecimal format.
 They start with `0x`, followed by the hexadecimal representation of the data, for example: `0x0004BAF890`.
 The literal `0x` represents a binary data string of length 0.
+The character length of the hexadecimal number must be an even number.

 #### Null
 Null values are encoded with `null` literals.
 Like booleans, null values must be lower-case.
 Null values never need type labels, but are allowed to be annotated with them.